Second-Tier VA Loan Entitlement

 Besides being asked to pay the difference, all the other benefits of a VA loan would apply.
 No mortgage insurance, attractive interest rates, fixed terms, less stringent credit requirements, and the ability to pay the loan off early without penalty would still be available to the veteran as long as they are approved for the loan.

 Most of the article above explains the maximum loan that a veteran can get based on various circumstances.
-However, there is another point to keep in mind for second-tier VA mortgages.
+However, there is another point to keep in mind when using second-tier entitlement to purchase using a VA loan.
 The beginning loan amount must meet the VA amount of $144,000.

 This minimum loan amount was enacted many years ago.
 The idea was to ensure that qualifying veterans were not being forced to choose cheap homes in questionable areas that could later turn out to be a detriment.